-Here’s the first thing to know about urban sketching: It really is okay to stand on a downtown street or sit on an urban park bench and simply draw what goes on around you.
-Unless you’re blocking the entrance to a Starbucks, most people in the city don’t even notice you exist, let alone notice you drawing rows of windows on a vintage hotel building.
-Occasionally, curious bystanders might wonder why you’re on the corner of 1st and Main, at rush hour, with a pencil in your hand.
+Here’s the first thing to know about urban sketching: It really is okay to sit and simply draw what goes on around you on a downtown street.
+Unless you’re blocking the entrance to a Starbucks, most people won’t even acknowledge your existence.
+They look up and only see rows of windows on an ordinary hotel building.
+But your inspired gaze is focused on beautiful, vintage architecture and the rhythmic patterns of fascinating lines that shape those hotel windows.

 Occasionally, a curious bystander might wonder why you’re on the corner of 1st and Main, during rush hour, holding a pencil in your hand.
 Maybe you’ll get a suspicious glance or two from the cop making rounds on his beat.
 But otherwise you’re usually left alone as passersby move along the sidewalk.

 By the way, be ready for it… some people will actually stop and be genuinely impressed with your symphony of lines.

 Timing is everything: Expect the unexpected.
 When choosing a street location for making a sketch, be mindful of the curbside situation.
 Delivery trucks and cars have a way of rolling into parking spaces and totally blocking your view, just as you begin sketching the people at that bustling sidewalk cafe across the street.

 Sketching swiftly affords you the time to capture as much of a scene as possible before inevitable traffic interruptions occur.
 Practice sketching only the essence of your subject first; then add all the little details if time permits.